Skip to content

 4. Error (red) — the active version has validation errors.
 A banner beneath the dropdown will read "This profile has validation errors.
 Deployment may fail."
 Resolve errors in the profile editor before continuing.

 5. After selecting a profile, a Profile Details card appears showing the environment label, optional department, and priority.
-Expand the Settings Preview tile to inspect the raw JSON.
+Expand the Settings Preview tile to inspect the raw JSON body.

 6. Click Next when satisfied.